levvedrov/manual-neural-net-digit-recognition/README.md

-# NeuralNetEngineLab: Neural Network from Scratch
+# Neural-Net-Engine-Lab: Neural Network from Scratch

 A simple neural network for digit classification built **entirely from scratch** in Python — no ML frameworks, no libraries like PyTorch or TensorFlow.
 All matrix operations are implemented via a custom `MatrixLab` engine.